PEMF for Bone Healing: How to Use PEMF to Speed Up Bone Recovery

 I still remember when Jenn came to see me after fracturing her wrist.
 At 65, with osteoporosis already challenging her, the doctors had warned she might need twice the normal healing time.
 She was worried but determined to recover.

 Let’s try something different,” I suggested, recommending a PEMF device for just 35 minutes each day alongside her calcium and vitamin D supplements.
-Jenn trusted the process and stuck with it faithfully.
+Jenn trusted the process and stuck with it.

 When we attended her six-week checkup, even her doctor was pleasantly surprised.
 The imaging showed her bones healing about 30% faster than they’d expected for someone with her condition.
 I could see the relief wash over her face at the news.